 It is unlikely that the same part of the facia used during the setting procedures for the horizontal adjustments could be used for the vertical adjustment.

 Care should be taken to avoid unintentional adjustment of the horizontal setting during the vertical adjustment procedure.

-5.4 Use of the Gabarit and Marking for Child Dummy Head Excursion
+5.4 Marking Q10 & Q6 Child Dummy Head Excursion